raman-chumber/chickencoop-wiki/Lab 9: Activating Stepper motor with Raspberry Pi to control door.md

 ##Stepper Motor coils

-Stepper motors use a cogged wheel and electro magnets to nudge the wheel round a 'step' at a time.
+Stepper motors uses a cogged wheel and electro magnets to nudge the wheel round a 'step' at a time.
 By energizing the coils in the right order, the motor is driven round.
 The number of steps that the stepper motor has in a 360 degree rotation is actually the number of teeth on the cog.
 We are using stepper motor with angle 5.625 degrees/ 64 steps.

 ![Screenshot 2018-04-30 21.16.48.png](https://bitbucket.org/repo/BgdaKR7/images/3802833717-Screenshot%202018-04-30%2021.16.48.png)